ZIB-IOL/open_loop_fast/README.md

 # Acceleration of Frank-Wolfe Algorithms with Open-Loop Step-Sizes

-Code for the paper:
+## References
+This project is an extension of the previously published Git repository [open_loop_fw](https://github.com/ZIB-IOL/open_loop_fw), which contains the code to the following paper:
 Wirth, E., Pokutta, S., and Kerdreux, T. (2023).
 Acceleration of Frank-Wolfe Algorithms with Open-Loop Step-Sizes.
-To Appear in Proceedings of AISTATS.
+In Proceedings of AISTATS.

 ## Installation guide